Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+June 30nd 2023 v1.66

+- Added Practical Quality option tick box to all Mail/Plate Armor, this will reduce all penalties by -10 on the given armor piece and update the penalties boxes accordingly.
+- Corrected issue on Armor Tab where Shield Durability was adding to AP on the hit locatiojns display to the right.

 June 22nd 2023 v1.65c

 - Added the Norse Race (Sea of Claws), same attribute as humans with default size average.
 - Fixed some rolls not working under certain conditions.
-- Fixed some failed roll Talent modifier text not displeying correctly. eg - You may Reverse Dice
+- Fixed some failed roll Talent modifier text not displaying correctly. eg - You may Reverse Dice

 February 28th 2023 v1.65b